Featured Image Source: Porch Daydreamer

 You can make something fancy out of even the most ordinary things.
 Adding those little details to the room can really bring it to life, giving it a warm and familial characteristic.
-Rustic decor pieces like an old wine rack are both a unique focal point and a convenient storage space for your everyday items.
-Keep the furniture vintage, but you can marry rusticism with modernity with a colorful seat upholstery.
-Think about what kind of light you want hanging above the table, or what your centerpiece is going to look like.
+Rustic decor pieces like an old wine rack are a unique focal point and a convenient storage space for your everyday items.
+Keep the furniture vintage, but you can marry rusticism with modernity with colorful seat upholstery.
+Think about what kind of light you want hanging above the table or what your centerpiece will look like.
 Use these little things as opportunities to add the vintage and rustic touches without making the room lose its poise.

 Dark and Light